-Kyle Flens puts Arcomusical musical bows directly in students’ hands and has students playing basic sounds and patterns in no time.
+Ethan Martin puts Arcomusical musical bows directly in students’ hands and has students playing basic sounds and patterns in no time.

 Tony Cable teaches the names of the capoeira battery percussion instruments that accompany the berimbaus: atabaque, agogô, reco-reco, and pandeiro, and puts these instruments in students hands, getting them up and running on accompaniment patterns within minutes.

 Daniel Eastwood demonstrates his special work building Arcomusical musical bows and caxixi, showing students instruments in various stages of construction and explaining how the instruments function to make the music that we play.